Central Bank Digital Currencies: Where is the Privacy, Technology, and Anonymity?: Privacy Enhancing Technology

 Androulaki et al.~\cite{Androulaki2020} propose an auditable anonymous token management system that uses PCs to conceal UTXOs (see \cref{sec:account}) in a permissioned blockchain.
 Project Khokha from the South African Reserve Bank \cite{SARB2018} applies Pedersen commitments and range proofs for transaction privacy in a permissioned instance of Quorum \cite{z15}.
 Both these projects highlight Layer E in \cref{fig:layers} to ensure compliance with regulation.

-A different way of aggregation is found in the Mimble Wimble protocol~\cite{yu2020} which applies PCs to combine transactions into a single larger transaction so that an observer cannot determine the link between sender and recipient.
+A different way of aggregation is found in the Mimblewimble protocol~\cite{Jedusor2016} which applies PCs to combine transactions into a single larger transaction so that an observer cannot determine the link between sender and recipient.
 Monero and Zcash also apply Pedersen commitments.